andreiluca/andreiluca.github.io/_posts/2015-6-14-installing-docker.md

 docker run -p 80:80 tutum/wordpress
 ```

-That's pretty awesome and fast, though don't know yet how to make any changes on it.
+That's pretty awesome and fast, though don't know yet how to make any changes on it or where are the files actually located.

 ## Useful Docker commands